lsieun/learn-Ant/C.Command/ant-Run.md

 ## Incremental builds

 All of these tasks in the build file check their dependencies, and do nothing if they do not see a need.
 The `<mkdir>` task doesn’t create directories that already exist, `<javac>` compiles source files when they’re newer than the corresponding `.class` file, and the `<jar>` task compares the time of all files to be added to the archive with the time of the archive itself.
-No files have been compiled, and the
-JAR is untouched.
+No files have been compiled, and the JAR is untouched.
 This is called an **incremental build**.

 If you add the `-verbose` flag to the command line, you’ll get more detail on what did or did not take place.
 The verbose run provides a lot of information, much of which may seem distracting.
 When a build is working well, you don’t need it, but it’s invaluable while developing that file.

 ## Running multiple targets on the command line

 Developers can run **multiple targets** in a single build, by listing the targets one after the other on the command line.
 But what happens when you type `ant compile archive` at the command line?
-Many people would expect Ant to pick an order that executes each target and its dependencies once only: `[init , compile , archive]`.
+Many people would expect Ant to pick an order that executes each target and its dependencies once only: `[init, compile, archive]`.
 Unix Make would certainly do that, but Ant does not.
 Instead, it executes each target and dependents in turn, so the actual sequence is `init, compile`, then `init, compile, archive`.

 ```bash
 $ ant compile archive